george-hawkins/snippets/j-link-edu-mini.md

 Don't be confused - the "RESET" on the board is the label for the board's push button and not the label for the pin that the green wire is connected to.

-So here SWDIO, SWCLK are connected along with GND and Vref (an noted, connecting Vref may not strictly be necessary).
+So here SWDIO, SWCLK are connected along with GND and Vref.

 The board above is an Adafruit [ItsyBitsy M0 Express](https://www.adafruit.com/product/3727), you'll need to find the location of the relevant pins on your particular board.
 The ItsyBitsy also has a RST pin (bottom left) but SWO is not made available as a pin so on this particular board you can't connect to SWO even it you want to.